-Natsume is considered strange for the abilities of being able to communicate with yokai.
+Natsume is considered strange for the ability to be able to communicate with yokai.

-He has a book called the ‘Book of Friends’ which essentially serves are a book of contracts.
+He has a book called the “Book of Friends,” which essentially serves as a look at contracts.

-Natsume spends his time freeing these yokai from these binding contracts of servitude.
+Natsume spends his time freeing this yokai from these binding contracts of servitude.

-Good yokai promise to help him while malicious ones try to possess him.
+Good yokai promises to assist him, while evil yokai tries to possess him.

 This series shows Natsume’s lonely world from two completely different lights.